Best Way to Cut Drywall – Which Tool to Use? – Reviews & Buyer’s Guide

 For safety’s sake, however, you should never attempt something you aren’t comfortable with.

 As you can see, there are lots of options for your drywall cutting do-it-yourself project.
 Now that you’ve read our drywall cutting tool reviews, you may want to decide what equipment you’ll use to complete your project.

-To reiterate, we like the utility knife method.
+To reiterate, we think the utility knife is the best tool for cutting drywall.
 It’s safe, accessible, and affordable.
 If you decide to take this approach, consider using the DeWalt fixed blade option.

 The truth is, however, that all of the options mentioned in this list are great for getting the job done.
 Pick the tool that works for you and get cracking!